 Plant roots exude a diverse array of biologically active compounds, which have the capacity to shape the microbiome that is associated with roots.
 These exudates alter the chemistry of exposed soil, and can recruit bacteria and fungi to the root.
-Some of these microbes, such as plant-growth promoting rhizobacteria and mycorrhizal fungi, have the ability to elicit an induced systemic resistance (ISR) response, which is marked by priming of jasmonic acid-inducible genes in the leaves (1,2).
+Some of these microbes, such as plant-growth promoting rhizobacteria and mycorrhizal fungi, have the ability to suppress plant disease through a range of mechanisms, including production of fungistatic secondary metabolites, competition for iron, and elicitation of induced systemic resistance (ISR), which is marked by priming of jasmonic acid-inducible genes in the leaves (1,2).

 BXs are also active against attackers that cause relatively minor tissue damage, such as aphids and pathogenic fungi.
 Previously, we discovered that this activity is based on increased accumulation of DIMBOA in the apoplast before the onset of large-scale tissue damage, where it signals increased deposition of callose-rich papillae (3).
 Thus, the role of BXs in aboveground cereal defence is not limited to their biocidal properties, but also includes a within-plant signalling function in the activation of plant innate immune responses against pests and diseases.

 This research is particularly useful in the fight against cereal pests and diseases.
-By breeding cereal varieties that are better at defending themselves against aboveground attackers and recruiting disease-suppressing soil bacteria, we can reduce reliance on chemical pesticides.
+By breeding cereal varieties that are better at defending themselves against below- and aboveground attackers by recruiting disease-suppressing soil bacteria, we can reduce reliance on chemical pesticides.